How the Roll is produced

 Recent changes to Regent House membership

-The age limit on membership was removed from November 2019 and therefore now Life Fellows of the Colleges are eligible for Regent House membership, provided that they meet the residence requirements.
+The age limit on membership was removed from November 2019 and therefore now Life Fellows of the Colleges are eligible for Regent House membership, provided that they are full Fellows under the College's Statutes and meet the residence requirement.

-A change in the criteria for membership from 6 November 2020 allows retired members of University staff who were previously on the Roll to reacquire Regent House membership or retiring staff currently on the Roll to retain their membership if the head of the University institution in which they are/were employed certifies each year that they are active participants in the University’s affairs.
-A form is available.
+A change in the criteria for membership from 6 November 2020 allows retired members of University staff who were previously on the Roll to reacquire Regent House membership or retiring University staff currently on the Roll to retain their membership if the head of the University institution in which they are/were employed certifies each year that they are active participants in the University’s affairs.
 This category of membership is normally only used by those who do not qualify in another category, for example as a College Fellow.
 Please ask your head of institution to complete the form and submit it by 15 August each year.
+A form is available.

-Those holding the titles of Affiliated Assistant Professor, Affiliated Associate Professor and Affiliated Professor are eligible for Regent House membership from 5 November 2021 (Affiliated Lecturers remain eligible for membership).
+Those holding affiliated titles (Affiliated Assistant Professor, Affiliated Associate Professor and Affiliated Professor) are eligible for Regent House membership from 5 November 2021.
+Affiliated Lecturers remain eligible for membership.